Thalhammer/jwt-cpp/README.md

 jwt::basic_claim<my_favorite_json_library_traits> claim(json::object({{"json", true},{"example", 0}}));
 ```

 This allows for complete freedom when picking which libraries you want to use.
-For more information, [see below](#providing-your-own-json-traits-your-traits).
+For more information, [read this page](docs/traits.md)).

 For your convience there are serval traits implementation which provide some popular JSON libraries.
 They are: